Implementation and characterization of the dice lattice in the electron quantum simulator: Results

 In the following, we summarize the key steps for obtaining the spectral properties for these three dice lattice implementations with CO molecules.
 In general, we want to find the spectral properties of the following Hamiltonian

 where $m^*$ is the effective mass of the free electrons on Cu(111)~\cite{Freeney_2022}, the periodic potential $V_\text{CO}(\bm{R})$ is obtained by considering the set of all CO molecules.
-Without loss of generality, we can assume that each CO molecule at the position $\bm{r}_0$ is a cylindrical repulsive potential for the Cu(111) surface electrons:
+Without loss of generality, we can assume that each CO molecule at the position $\bm{r}_0$ is a cylindrical repulsive potential for the Cu(111) surface electrons~\cite{gomes2012designer}:

 The parameters of this potential are chosen in agreement with the experiments as $V_0=0.9\, \text{eV}$ and a cylinder diameter of $D=0.6\, \text{nm}$~\cite{gomes2012designer,slot2017experimental,Freeney_2022}.
+In \textbf{Appendix}~\ref{app_I}, we show what happens by changing the shape of the potential describing the CO molecules and the behavior by changing the system parameters away from the optimal ones.
 The complete set of CO molecules can be described by a periodic potential $V_\text{CO}(\bm{R})$ that can be expanded in terms of Fourier components as

 here $\bm{G}$ are vectors of the reciprocal lattice.
 Because of the shape of each cylindrical potential in Eq.~\eqref{cylindrical_pot}, the Fourier components $V_{\bm{G}}$ are